sysrqmagician/extraneous/README.md

 ## Features
 - [x] Keep track of watched videos and higlight them.
 - [ ] Integrate with DeArrow API
-- [ ] Hide videos under certain duration
+- [x] Hide videos under certain duration or with title matching regex
 - [ ] Create collections of channels